-What fossil evidence exists for bacteria?
-How do scientists know bacteria existed 3.5 BYA?
-(Hint: look up stromatolites)
+What FOSSIL evidence exists for bacteria?
+How do they know bacteria existed 3.5 BYA.
+Hint: Look up stromatolites!

 Cyanobacteria, also known as blue-green algae, have left fossil records that go as far as the Precambrian era1They are larger than most bacteria, but they are not bacteria or algae.
 Like algae, however, they photosynthesise2.
 Cyanobacteria were created because of a mutation of the purple sulphur bacteria that had chlorophyll.
 Their cells are preserved in a mineral replacement that is in an shapeless matric make of carbon that takes the part of the exopolysacchride investment of the colony of the cyanobacteria.
 3